-The province of Ulster from Drobhaois to Innbhear Cholptha, five and thirty 'triochas '; or six and thirty that are in it.
-Nine score and nine hundred i.e. great plenty, signifying that Ulster is very rich with regard to fish and cattle.
+The province of Ulster from Drobhaois [186] to Innbhear Cholptha, [187] five and thirty 'triochas '; or six and thirty that are in it.
+Nine score and nine hundred 'Bally-betaghs' in it.
+Three score nine hundred and twelve thousand 'seisreachs' of land in all this province.
+It is why they are called Ulaidh, [188] from this word 'oll-sháith,' i.e. great plenty, signifying that Ulster is very rich with regard to fish and cattle.
 This verse testifies that sáith and ionnmhas (treasure) are equivalent:-